VladislavRybakov/VladislavRybakov/README.md

 ### I'm a HSE student majoring in Applied Mathematics

 I'm working on algorithms related to embedding and extracting watermarks in PDF documents.
+However, I am not sure yet that I will post my developments here for privacy reasons.

 #### I enjoy
 - :tennis: tennis